Your work will be split in three main areas:

 Where you will be working in Ghana

-You will be based in one of three locations: Cape Coast, Dodowa, or Accra.
+You will be based in either Accra or Akuapem Hills.

 With a population of 2.7 million people, Accra is the largest city in Ghana and also the country’s capital.
-If you would like to experience this burgeoning West African city, you can request a placement here too.
+If you would like to experience this burgeoning West African city, you can request a placement here.

 Our placement in Accra is at a hospital, where you will have access to most departments.